innolitics/rdm/rdm/base/software_plan.md

 # Activities

-This section of the software plan describes the various activities involved with software development, maintenance, and problem resolution.
+This section of the software plan describes the various activities involved with software risk management, development, and maintenance.
 The relationship between the inputs and outputs of these activities are displayed in the following diagram and are fully described in the sub-sections below.

 Since we are using an agile development life cycle, activities may be performed before their inputs have settled.
 As a result, activity inputs and outputs may not be consistent in between releases.